 3. Hanging Or Installed Divider Screens

 For a more compact approach to dividing space, a standing divider or built-in screen will help to break up a room without completely blocking sightlines to the other parts of the room.
 It’s a great way to provide separation without feeling boxed in.

 For a simpler, less expensive/no -drill option, stick heavy-duty, reusable adhesive hooks on the ceiling, add thin curtain wire with hooks at the ends (or use a long sturdy piece of string) then hang your favorite lightweight curtains.
-Amazon’s Curtain Wire Adhesive set is perfect for this project For smaller areas, try using tension rods.
+For smaller areas, try using tension rods.
 Be sure to measure your space before purchasing these items.

 5. Use your couch.

 If your goal is to separate your bedroom from your living room try positioning your couch at the foot of your bed.
 This is probably the easiest way to divide a studio apartment.
 The coach will simply draw a line between where your bedroom ends and where your living room begins.

 Create a room within a room and extra privacy with a stylish folding screen divider.
 There are countless folding screens on the market to match any decor.
 They’re a great space-savvy solution, they add an interesting focal point to your decor and are not fixed, so you can move it anywhere you wish to create separation.